Lancetnik/FastDepends/README.md

 ---

-FastDepends - Fastapi dependency injection system extracted from Fastapi and cleared of all HTTP logic.
+FastDepends - FastAPI Dependency Injection system extracted from FastAPI and cleared of all HTTP logic.
 This is a small library which provides you with the ability to use lovely Fastapi interfaces in your own projects or tools.